Nutrition for IBS & Gut Problems

 Low stomach acid

 Good digestive function is key to avoiding IBS.
 A vital early stage of digestion takes place in the stomach where hydrochloric acid (HCl) is produced.
 HCl stimulates the production of protein digesting enzymes and it triggers the pancreas and gall bladder to produce more digestive enzymes for the digestion of fat and carbohydrates.
-Low stomach acid can result in incompletely digested food particles in the intestines irritating the delicate lining of the bowel wall.
+Low stomach acid can result in incompletely digested food particles in the intestines irritating the delicate lining of the intestinal wall.
 As well as being a digestive aid, stomach acid acts as a disinfectant against bugs.
 So another consequence of low stomach acid is the likelihood of more frequent infections.
-Stomach acid levels can be measured with a simple home string test or a live blood microscopy can detect low levels.
+Stomach acid levels can be assessed by a home test.

 The lining of a healthy gut wall is designed to allow through tiny molecules of food which are used for energy, stored or made into, for example, hormones or muscle.
 However, if the gut becomes damaged or inflamed and “leaky”, larger than usual food molecules are able to pass through its lining.
 When these food particles come into contact with the blood they can provoke an immune reaction.
 Conditions linked with leaky gut include food allergies, IBS symptoms, asthma, rheumatoid arthritis, eczema and psoriasis.
 The gut may become damaged in the first place because of food allergies, incompletely broken down food particles, medication and the overgrowth of the wrong gut bacteria.